 My PhD research project is supervised jointly by Dr Sarah Richardson and Dr Laura Schwartz, of the History Department at the University of Warwick, and Dr Mari Takayanagi, Senior Archivist at the Parliamentary Archives.
 It is kindly funded by an Economic Social Research Council Collaborative Doctoral Award.
-The project is entitled From Suffragette to Citizen: female experience of parliamentary spaces in long nineteenth century Britain and will employ various concepts from spatial theory to examine gendered experiences of political spaces in England in the nineteenth and early twentieth centuries.
-The study will consider both the physical spaces of the Houses of Parliament themselves and metaphorical spaces such as language, art and writing which are parallel and integral to physical political spaces.
+The project is entitled From Suffragette to Citizen: female experience of parliamentary spaces in long-nineteenth century Britain and will employ various concepts from feminist geography to examine gendered experiences of political spaces in England in the nineteenth and early-twentieth centuries.

 Female enfranchisement is a widely researched subject and much has been done to explore the suffrage movement of the late nineteenth and early twentieth centuries, particularly the political activities of the Pankhursts and their supporters.
 However, although there have been in-depth studies into the methods by which women campaigned to attain the vote, little has been done thus far to explore their interaction with the physical spaces of Parliament itself.
 Inherently patriarchal in every way, it was not a building that was ready to serve the political needs of enfranchised women.
 Furthermore, beyond the building itself, its language, manners and practices were also largely inaccessible to a female voter.
-This study will provide that insight into how women were able to transition from female voters outside of Parliament to enfranchised citizens within it.
+This study will provide insight into how women were able to transition from female voters outside of Parliament to enfranchised citizens within it.

 Examining the rich resources of the Parliamentary Archives and the Parliamentary Art Collection alongside memoirs, personal testimonies and women’s writing will determine the extent of female agency in the physical political world, evidencing how women permeated and subsequently inhabited political spaces to increasing degrees over the course of their journey to suffrage.
-Exploring this interaction of the suffrage movement with political spaces will contribute to a greater understanding of how British women achieved citizen status.
+Exploring female interaction with political spaces will contribute to a greater understanding of how British women achieved citizen status.

 - Women's suffrage movement in Britain